-The City of Franklin owns and operates six historic parks and a self-guide cell phone audio tour of historic sites throughout the City.
-Introduced in 2012, the audio cell phone tour takes you to 16 historic sites including national landmarks like The Park at Harlinsdale Farm, and historic battle sites like Eastern Flank Battlefield Park and the Assault on the Cotton Gin.
+The City of Franklin owns and operates six historic parks and a self-guided cell phone audio tour of historic sites throughout the City.
+Introduced in 2012, the audio cell audio tour takes you to 16 historic sites including national landmarks like The Park at Harlinsdale Farm, and historic battle sites like Eastern Flank Battlefield Park and the Assault on the Cotton Gin.
 Historic Parks are scattered throughout the City and include sites like Winstead Hill and Fort Granger.
 Select the links below to learn more about our historic parks and tours!

 - Battle of Franklin Trust: Carnton and Carter House

 See below for videos of each historic stop Click here for printable version of the audio tour.

 Stop 1 - Historical Overview of the Battle of Franklin (Spanish 21)